emartinez-dev/renfe-bot/README.md

 1. Clone this repository to your local machine.
 2. Install the required dependencies using the command mentioned in the 'Requirements' section.
+3. Install playwright and its dependencies with the following commands: `playwright install; playwright install-deps`
-3. Run the bot by executing it (`python bot/renfebot.py`) in the root directory of the project.
+4. Run the bot by executing it (`python renfebot.py`) in the root directory of the project.
-4. Anything required like the API key will be prompted for when you run the bot for the first time.
+5. Anything required like the API key will be prompted for when you run the bot for the first time.

 ## Usage